basp/hack/README.md

 This is a (partial) implementation of the computing platform described in the book mentioned above by Nisan and Schocken.

-Since I wasn't in the mood to run too much Java the computer was built from scratch using C#.
-It's not perfect.
-The code is a little bit iffy in some places but it works.
+Since I wasn't in the mood to run too much Java so the system was built from scratch using C#.
+It doesn't include any tooling to work with the HDL from the book (yet) so for now the computer parts are simulated directly in C# instead.

 The IL features function calls and returns and proper stack management.
-This will compile to Hack assembly which can be executed using the Hack computer simulator which is provided.
+This will compile to Hack assembly which can be executed using the Hack computer simulator mentioned in the previous paragraph.

 ## Example Hack assembly
 Below is a simple Hack assembly program that computes 2 + 3.